msprem88/msprem88.github.io/projects_and_publications.md

   * participation in the research of a sensor system for measuring vibrations using fiber optics

-### Personal project - opto-acoustics
-* research of opto-acoustic effect for the purpose of obtaining medical images (organs, tissues, vasculature, etc.)
-* mentored one student on the topic of image reconstruction methods in opto-acoustic tomography in 2020
-* project in the initial phase

 ## Visits
 * Electro-Optics Laboratory under the leadership of prof. Zeev Zalevsky, from the Faculty of Engineering, Bar Ilan University, Tel Aviv, Israel, for a period of two weeks in March 2019.
 The topic of training was digital FIR / IIR filters in fiber optic technology